#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
 By now, your plants have three or four real leaves — they'll look different from the miniature seedling leaves.
-When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
-These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
-In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your big sprouts into their new outdoor home.
+"Transplant" means that you put these small plants straight into the garden soil or into pots.
+In cases where you directly planted into the ground, you may still want to shuffle plants around for the best sun and spacing.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish off your garden with compost and mulch.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
+It may help foster larger plants that bear more fruit and flowers.
 Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
 Shop for the fertilizer, seeds, and soil you need in the aisles of your Hobbs Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores